Joshlix95/Challenge_Code2040/README.md

 The first part started by defining helpful functions considered as the basement of my work.
 These defined functions mainly execute four main challenges:

-1. Registration: to figure out my token which is the main key to solve the whole challenge.
+1. *Registration*: to figure out my token which is the main key to solve the whole challenge.

-2. Get the challenge: to request challenges from the API.
+2. *Get the challenge*: to request challenges from the API.

-3. Validate my challenge: to append or submit my answers to the API after solving the challenge.
+3. *Validate my challenge*: to append or submit my answers to the API after solving the challenge.

-4. Grades: to verify my grades.
+4. *Grades*: to verify my grades.
 The API here returns the result of each of the four phases of the challenge.

 #### II.
 Part Two